tigerzhang/mqttIO-objC/changelist.md

 # Changelist for this version

- - QoS level 1 and 2 support
+ - Crash Fixed for reconnection on connection loss
- - LWT parameters for session
+ - Memory leaks removed by usage of ARC
- - Example project for Armv7s added.
+ - Added Mac library for x86_64